Roboguy420/Gex2PS1ModelExporter/README.md

 If you're using an alternate method, modify the CMake files as needed.

-### TinyXML2
+### TinyXML2 (static library)
 First, clone the repository into your chosen location.
 Navigate to the folder _libraries_ and create a new folder there named _tinyxml2_.
 Go into that folder and create two more folders, one called _include_ and one called _lib_.
-Go to the _include_ folder and create a new folder named _tinyxml2_.

 Navigate to the TinyXML2 repository and copy the files _tinyxml2.cpp_ and _tinyxml2.h_.
-Navigate back to the model exporter repository and paste them into the _tinyxml2_ folder found in _include_ ([repository]/libraries/tinyxml2/include/tinyxml2).
+Navigate back to the model exporter repository and paste them into the _include_ folder ([repository]/libraries/tinyxml2/include).

 Next, build the TinyXML2 lib file using CMake (there are plenty of tutorials online on how to use CMake if you are struggling).
 After you're done building, go to either the _Debug_ or _Release_ folder (depending on the one you built) and copy the file _tinyxml2.lib_.

 Navigate back to the model exporter repository and paste the file into the _lib_ folder ([repository]/libraries/tinyxml2/lib).
-Rename it so either DEBUG or RELEASE is at the end of the filename, depending on whether you built debug or release (tinyxml2DEBUG.lib or tinyxml2RELEASE.lib).
+If it is a debug build, add 'd' to the end of the filename (tinyxml2d.lib).

 If you have followed these steps correctly, TinyXML2 should now be added as an external library.

-### libpng
+### libpng (static library)
 This one's a bit of a ballache and for me the visual studio solutions provided in the source code were riddled with errors, so I instead rebuilt the solutions using CMakeLists, which I'll briefly go over how to do here.

 Download libpng16 1.6.39 and unzip the folder to any location on your PC.
 Download zlib 1.2.11 and unzip the folder to any location on your PC.